-- Confidence Levels - this 5-minute video describes how you can assess how confident your students were with their answer choices so you can adapt your teaching appropriately.
+- Confidence Levels - (Turning Point 4) this 5-minute video describes how you can assess how confident your students were with their answer choices so you can adapt your teaching appropriately.

 - Adding equations to Turning Point quizzes - some advice about how to include math expressions in questions.

 - Instructions for students - these PowerPoint slides show students how to vote and how to check their zapper is working.
 You can use it as a stand-alone presentation or copy the slides to your own presentation as required.

 - How to fix zappers - if they randomly press the wrong combination of buttons (and they do) students can inadvertently stop their handsets working.
 This PowerPoint shows the 10-second procedure to get them working again.

 - Evaluation Template - this PowerPoint file has all of the standard 'end of module' evaluation questions, except the ones that require written answers.
 You can download this and edit as required.